 Rob’s products liability defense includes extensive experience in the medical and aviation fields, defending manufacturers in the range of industries from surgical implants to state-of-the-art surgical devices, multi-district pharmaceutical litigation, aircraft and certificated add-ons manufacturing, as well as maintenance and service providers involved in aviation incidents and investigations.
 Rob is currently training for his private pilot certification in furtherance of his aviation defense work.

-In addition to his defense work, Rob counsels a number of private corporations and high net worth individuals for their legal needs for a variety of issues, including business partnerships and due diligence, commercial leasing and trade and employment contracts, defense of Colorado Civil Rights Division and EEOC complaints, protecting confidential business practices and contract enforcement, personal liability issues, and risk avoidance and mitigation strategies.
-Rob served for two years as the Defense Research Institute’s Colorado legislative liaison to track and nationally report on state initiatives affecting litigation defense interests.
+In addition to his defense work, Rob counsels a number of private corporations and high net worth individuals for their legal needs for a variety of issues, including business partnerships and due diligence, commercial leasing/real estate acquisition and divestiture, distribution and employment contracts, employment actions, protecting confidential business practices, contract enforcement, personal liability issues, and risk avoidance and mitigation strategies.
+Rob served for two years as the Defense Research Institute’s Colorado legislative liaison to track and nationally report on state initiatives affecting business and litigation defense interests.

 Rob maintains an active and successful appellate practice in both the Colorado appellate courts and the United States Court of Appeals for the Tenth Circuit.
 Rob has been specially admitted to numerous jurisdictions around the country as litigation counsel for his clients, and has tried cases to verdict in both Colorado and Wyoming.